The Grey Fox: Awards

 Further recognition for Farnsworth included a Golden Globe Award nomination for Best Actor in a Motion Picture – Drama.

 It has also been listed in the Toronto International Film Festival's TIFF List of Canada's Top Ten Films of All Time in 1984 and 1993.

 Critical reaction

 Roger Ebert praised the film as "a lovely adventure" and gave it 31/2 stars.
-Rotten Tomatoes gave it a rare 100% fresh rating.
+Rotten Tomatoes gave it a rare 100% fresh rating, based on twenty-nine reviews.
+The Critics Consensus reads: "The Grey Fox takes liberties with the real-life history that inspired it, but director Philip Borsos' aim is true -- as is Richard Farnsworth's work in the title role."

 Restoration and re-release

 The film underwent a 4K restoration and was re-released to theatres In April 2020.
 It also saw its first official release to DVD and Blu-Ray, which included a commentary by filmmaker Alex Cox, interview with producer Peter O'Brian, and a featurette about the restoration.